-- 9. Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team. - 10.
-Selling, using or possessing obscene material. - 11.
-Using vulgar or abusive language, cursing or swearing. - 12.
+- 11. Using vulgar or abusive language, cursing or swearing. - 12.
 Smoking a cigarette, cigar, pipe, electronic cigarette, vape device, or using chewing or smokeless tobacco. - 13.
 Possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either.
 "Illegal substances" include, but are not limited to, inhalants, marijuana, synthetic cannabinoids, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - 14.
 Inappropriately using or sharing prescription and over-the-counter drugs. - 15.
 Gambling. - 16.
 Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 17.
 Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - F. Engage in misconduct while on a school bus.
 It is crucial for students to behave appropriately while riding on district buses to ensure their safety and that of other passengers and to avoid distracting the bus driver.
 Students are required to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
-Excessive noise, pushing, shoving and fighting harassment, and discrimination will not be tolerated. - G. Engage in any form of academic misconduct.
+Excessive noise, pushing, shoving and fighting harassment, discrimination and racial discrimination, will not be tolerated. - G. Engage in any form of academic misconduct.
 Examples of academic misconduct include: - 1.
 Plagiarism. - 2.
 Cheating. - 3.
 Copying. - 4.
 Altering records. - 5.
 Assisting another student in any of the above actions. - H. Engage in off-campus misconduct that endangers the health and safety of students or staff within the school or substantially disrupts or is likely to substantially disrupt the educational process.
 Examples of such misconduct include, but are not limited to:. - 1.
 Cyber bullying, which consists of the repeated use of information technology, including, but not limited to, e-mail, instant message, blogs, chat rooms, pagers, cell phones, and gaming systems, to deliberately harass, threaten or intimidate others. - 2.
 Sexting, which consists of sending, receiving or forwarding sexually suggestive nude or nearly nude photos through text message or email. - 3.
 Threatening or harassing students or school personnel over the phone or other electronic medium. - 4.
 Using message boards to convey threats, derogatory comments or post pornographic pictures of students or school personnel.